seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Good morrow, general.

 **MARK ANTONY**
-’Tis well blown, lads:
+'Tis well blown, lads:
 This morning, like the spirit of a youth
 That means to be of note, begins betimes.
 So, so; come, give me that: this way; well said.
-Fare thee well, dame, whate’er becomes of me:
+Fare thee well, dame, whate'er becomes of me:
-This is a soldier’s kiss: rebukeable
+This is a soldier's kiss: rebukeable

 *Kisses her*

 And worthy shameful cheque it were, to stand
-On more mechanic compliment; I’ll leave thee
+On more mechanic compliment; I'll leave thee
 Now, like a man of steel.
 You that will fight,
-Follow me close; I’ll bring you to’t.
+Follow me close; I'll bring you to't.
 Adieu.

 *Exeunt MARK ANTONY, EROS, Captains, and Soldiers*